-To be continued in Part 2: “Occupational, Internal and Employee Fraud- how to detect and prevent it (Part 2 of 2)”.
+Occupational fraud’s causation and types to be continued in Part 2: “Occupational, Internal and Employee Fraud- how to detect and prevent it (Part 2 of 2)”.
 Stay tuned!

-(The above is based on information from:
+(The above information about occupational fraud’s causation and types is based on information from:

 A2ZCFO, both the Right and Left Arms for your organization

 A2ZCFO takes pride in helping small business owners prepare for either storms or calm weather, and navigate safely through rough waters.
 As a consulting CFO, I help business owners and management to “keep your ship on course.”